 Advantage of double needle stitching

-Double needle stitches makes double stitches at the same time, so you get enforced stitching
+Double needle stitches make double line of stitches at the same time, so you get enforced stitching.

 6 uses of double needle stitching

-If you are sewing this hem on Knit fabric the hem will stretch and remain intact if you use a thread with a slight stretch to it, rather than the cotton thread.
+If you are sewing this hem on Knit fabric, the hem will stretch and remain intact if you use a thread with a slight stretch to it, rather than the cotton thread.
 Basically, the stitch itself has some stretch because of the zig zag stitch it forms on the back.

 2. To sew seams on sheer fabric

-Ribbon trims can be attached in one go by sewing it with a double needle which is the correct size for it.
-The distance between two needles should just a little lesser than the ribbon width so that both edges will be caught.
+Ribbon trims can be attached in one go by sewing them with a double needle which is the correct size for it.
+The distance between two needles should be just a little lesser than the ribbon width, so that both the edges will be caught.

 Use the decorative stitch options in your sewing machine to make decorative borders.
 Remember to make sure that the stitch width is compatible with your needle plate hole.
-You can experiment with colours and stitches on a scrap fabric before trying out on the final pieces.
+You can experiment with colors and stitches on a piece of scrap fabric before trying it out on the final pieces.

-You can make beautiful pintucks by sewing with the double needle and a pintuck foot.
+You can make beautiful pintucks by sewing with a double needle and a pintuck foot.
 Check out the post on Pintucks for more details.

-The twin needle is a life saver for those who cannot sew straight especially when you have to sew two parallel lines.
-What could be more easy than sewing both the lines in one go with a twin needle.
+The twin needle is a lifesaver for those who cannot sew straight, especially when you have to sew two parallel lines.
+What could be easier than sewing both lines in one go with a twin needle?.